 Then it would be a short drive on to Collie to discover how and where coal was first discovered in the region, and to visit the interesting museum and brand spanking new art gallery.

-I’d head to Donnybrook to discover the history behind its famous stone, taste some locally grown produce (think Pink Lady apples) and perhaps visit either Oakway Estate and Smallwater Estate for a wine tasting or slap-up weekend lunch.
+If I were you I’d head to Donnybrook to discover the history behind its famous stone, taste some locally grown produce (think Pink Lady apples) and perhaps visit either Oakway Estate and Smallwater Estate for a wine tasting or slap-up weekend lunch.

 Refreshed and replete (but with a designated driver) I’d head on to the country town of Boyanup and check out the antique shops such as Rustic French and perhaps pop into The Old Bull and Bush Tavern for a coffee, snack or glass of beer.

-My last stop off before heading back to Bunbury would be at Dardanup where we’d walk the heritage trail and pop into the visitors centre housed in a delightfully curious little cottage surrounded by roses and gnomes.
+My last stop before heading back to Bunbury would be at Dardanup where we’d walk the heritage trail and pop into the visitors centre housed in a delightfully curious little cottage surrounded by roses and gnomes.

 Have you visited Bunbury or the Geographe Region?
-Is there anything here that might entice you to visit?